coreos/butane/docs/development.md

 ## Bumping spec versions

-This checklist describes bumping the Ignition spec version, `base` version, and `config` version.
+This checklist describes bumping the Ignition spec version, `base` version, and distro versions.
 If your scenario is different, modify to taste.

 ### Stabilize Ignition spec version